simplicitesoftware/documentation/docs/documentation/integration/remote/docusign.md

 Configuring DocLegal
 ----------------------------------------

-The Simplicit&eacute;&reg; business object that manages DocuSign service calls for documents to be signed is **DocLegal** (Document menu/Legal documents).
+The Simplicité business object that manages DocuSign service calls for documents to be signed is **DocLegal** (Document menu/Legal documents).

 You can either give rights on the "DocLegal" system object  to end users to give access to legal documents or create an inheritor of "DocLegal" (inheritors if needed).
-See [Inheritance documentation](/lesson/tutorial/configuration/inheritance).
+See [Inheritance documentation]/docs/tutorial/configuration/inheritance.
 You can then override the business object by creating new attributes, linking it with business objects, etc.
 > **Important**: Don't forget to also grant DocLegal's actions to your inheritor.